thingsboard/thingsboard/ui-ngx/src/assets/help/en_US/rulenode/related_entity_data_node_fields_templatization.md

 ##### Examples

-Let's assume that we have a customer-based solution where customer manage two type of devices: `temperature` and `humidity` sensors.
+Let's consider a scenario where we possess an asset that serves as a warehouse and is responsible for overseeing two categories of devices:

+- sensors measuring `temperature`.
+- sensors measuring `humidity`.

-Additionally, let's assume that customer configured the thresholds settings for each device type.
+Additionally, let's assume that this asset has configured thresholds set as attributes for each device type:
-Threshold settings stored as an attributes on a customer level:

 - *temperature_min_threshold* and *temperature_max_threshold* for temperature sensor with values set to *10* and *30* accordingly.
 - *humidity_min_threshold* and *humidity_max_threshold* for humidity sensor with values set to *70* and *85* accordingly.